 Investing in structured products is a suitable strategy for medium to longer-term investors.
 There are no specific investment level limits other than those that may apply to the investment wrapper.

 - Funds purchased from the source generally have high entrance fees and an annual fee.
 The EIB avoids this issue as it has an annual management fee of 1.18%, which is reduced to 0.3% per year after ten years.

-- We offer access to a complete range of funds with a global reach, including hedge funds and other specialist funds.
+- Acces to a complete range of funds with a global reach, including hedge funds and other specialist funds.

-- A large multinational custodian bank fully backs our partner.
+- Backed by a large multinational custodian bank.
 This means that the assets are entirely protected in a tax-efficient, low-cost jurisdiction with a steady banking system.